CultivateHQ/cultivateHQ.com/source/posts/2015-08-11-phoenix-and-elm.md

     view (init "Bobby Tables" "bobby@example.com" "01 234 5678")
   ```

 23. Now we just need to import our Contact module and expose the `init` and `view` functions.
-Then we call the `view` function as before from our main method, but change the input to the view to use our exposed `init` function.
+Then we call the `view` function as before from our main function, but change the input to the view to use our exposed `init` function.
 24. This is where we need to start introducing more advanced topics.
 We want to be able to handle HTTP requests and JSON decoding in order to get our contact data from the data API.
 In order to do that we need introduce concepts such as Signals, Tasks and Effects.
 Rather than do that (badly) here, I recommend that you follow through the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial), items 5 onwards in particular.
 We can side-step this a little in our application by utilising a package called StartApp.
 This will deal with all of the wiring under the cover and give us a simpler interface to work with.
 25. We can start by introducing StartApp to our Main.elm file.
 We'll use the pattern suggested in the [StartApp documentation](http://package.elm-lang.org/packages/evancz/start-app/2.0.0/StartApp).